 Scientists tagging white sharks with Stanford’s Hopkins Marine Lab and the Monterey Bay Aquarium have published studies showing white sharks (Charchorodon carcharius) movements in the northeast Pacific, leaving coastal waters in the winter for an area west called the White Shark Cafe.
 Each year, this small population of around 300 adults returns in the fall to our National Marine Sanctuary during Sharktober.
 Several events of tagged white sharks have been documented passing through the Golden Gate swimming along the waterfront and circling past Alcatraz before leaving again.
-These sharks, including one male adult who revisited over two years, slowly swimming beneath hundreds of swimmers doing the famous Escape From Alcatraz Swim.
-Historically there have been no verified shark attacks on swimmers in the San Francisco Bay, despite the myths of the “shark infested” waters.
+These sharks, including one male adult who revisited over two years, could be slowly swimming beneath hundreds of swimmers doing the famous Escape From Alcatraz Swim.
+Historically there have been no verified great white shark attacks on humans in the San Francisco Bay, despite the myths of the “shark infested” waters.
 As an open water swimmer, I consider the Bay “shark inhabited.”

 We made a film Swim for Sharks, documenting our “Round the Rock” awareness swim and documenting stories from the Dolphin Club denizens, emphasizing its not the sharks swimmers should be concerned about.
 Below is a blog post documenting the only recorded shark predation event at Alcatraz Island.
 Watch for our Sharks and Mermaids Parade on August 28 and swim for sharks.
 Happy for #Sharkweek!

 White Shark Preys on Seal in Front of Tourists at Alcatraz Island